AdBol05/dataform/README.md

 # Dataform
 ![image](https://user-images.githubusercontent.com/98588523/152417709-2008e586-28c6-4f2a-9e84-af8307ac01b9.png)

-Due to lack of time in development, some Astropi projects have a messy output in data.csv This script is used to clean the file from addition characters, leaving clean data that can be further proccesed
+Due to lack of time in development, some Astropi projects have a messy output in data.csv.
+This script is used to clean the file from addition characters, leaving clean data that can be further proccesed.

 After the file has been cleaned, the output is written to dataExport.csv file.
 This file is created in the script's directory.